 Louisville Slip-and-Fall Lawyer

-At Wilt & Thompson, PLLC, we have represented hundreds of clients who sustained minor to substantial injuries in slip and fall accidents.
+At Wilt & Associates, PLLC, we have represented hundreds of clients who sustained minor to substantial injuries in slip and fall accidents.
 Unfortunately, insurance companies often give victims of slip and falls the run around.
 Claims investigators and adjusters try to place the blame on victims to withhold the compensation they are entitled to receive.

 However, as your attorney, we will refuse to allow insurance companies to drag their feet on your claim.
 We will gather evidence, including photographs, video surveillance footage, medical records and witness statements to establish liability and hold the negligent parties accountable.